 Ban Gioc Waterfall is the most spectacular of all waterfalls in Vietnam.
 This huge waterfall has three levels and is separated by rocks and trees.
 Vietnam is on one side of the water and China is on the other.
 You can find them in the absolute north of the country in the province of Cao Bang.
 The Ban Gioc waterfall is 300 meters wide and 30 meters high.
 The water clatters down into the Quay Son River.
 The deep green-colored water completes the picture.

-Ban Gioc has gained a name for being one of the 4 largest cross-border waterfalls of the world generally, and particularly among the most famous in Vietnam.
+Ban Gioc has gained a name for being one of the 4 largest cross-border waterfalls in the world generally, and particularly among the most famous in Vietnam.
 For the last few years, there has been a surge of tourists who cross the globe to observe its uniquely exotic, natural beauty.

 Located in Dam Thuy Commune (Cao Bang City) which is 335km away from Hanoi, Ban Gioc Waterfall shares part of its border with Quang Tay Province (China) – the western side belongs to Vietnam, while China affirms its ownership of the eastern side.
 Therefore, the Ban Gioc Waterfall area achieves a rich diversity of cultural patterns from indigenous ethnic minorities.